hybridsjs/hybrids/docs/component-model/structure.md

 ### `value`

 The `value` defines a writable property, which value type must be a `string`, `boolean`, `number` or `undefined`.
-The property uses the dashed-cased attribute for the initial value, and reflects back the value to attribute if the value is not a `undefined`.
+The property uses the dashed-cased attribute for the initial value, and reflects back the value to attribute if the value does not equal `undefined`.

 ```javascript
 import { define } from "hybrids";